Supbuddy docs

 When LAN sharing is enabled (Settings → Network), Supbuddy binds Caddy to 0.0.0.0 instead of 127.0.0.1 and runs an mDNS responder so other machines on your local network can reach your dev servers via <hostname>.local.
 Useful for testing on your phone or another laptop without setting up Tailscale.

-.local TLD + LAN sharing: macOS reserves the .local namespace for Bonjour/mDNS (RFC 6762), and macOS's TCP stack short-circuits self-connections to your own LAN IP via the loopback path without consulting pf — so the obvious "redirect lo0 → my LAN IP" trick can't fix it.
+.local TLD + LAN sharing: macOS reserves the .local namespace for Bonjour/mDNS (RFC 6762), and macOS's TCP stack short-circuits self-connections to your own LAN IP via the loopback path without consulting pf, so the obvious "redirect lo0 → my LAN IP" trick can't fix it.
 Supbuddy's mDNS responder works around this by ignoring queries that originate from this machine, letting the OS resolver fall through to /etc/resolver/<project-domain> (which routes to 127.0.0.1 where Caddy listens).
 Other LAN devices still get answered with the LAN IP and reach you normally.
 The net result: .local works correctly both on this machine and on other LAN devices, with no manual configuration.
 If you previously worked around this by switching to .test, you can switch back.

-If studio.<project>.local (or similar) doesn't load: open the Configure tab — a red banner will tell you whether it's a DNS, port-forwarding, or mDNS-race issue, with the specific recovery action.
+If studio.<project>.local (or similar) doesn't load: open the Configure tab.
+A red banner will tell you whether it's a DNS, port-forwarding, or mDNS-race issue, with the specific recovery action.

 Tailscale